eJournals Published by Centre for Research and Innovation:

 Tables, Graphs and Figures

 Ideas and findings should be presented in the form of tables, graphs and figures.
 To avoid duplication, the same data should not be used in both tables and graphs.
-These illustrations should be on separate sheets.
+These illustrations should be placed on separate sheets.

 References and Citation